NaserGharbieh/taskmaster/README.md

    - Add Task.

 - Lab32
+1. Remove Room dependencies and room connections from the application.
-1. Remove room form these Activities :
+2. Remove Room form these Activities :
-   - Main Activity. .
+   - Main Activity.
    - Add Task.
+3. Added Amplify to the project successfully
+4. Saving tasks in Dynamo db (Add Task Activity) and showing (retrieve) them in the main Activity.